-A prohibition notice is an order to prevent or limit occupation of a hazardous property.
+Prohibition notices - these are orders to prevent or limit the occupation of a hazardous property.

 Failure to comply with these notices can result in a civil penalty order, which is a fine of up to £30,000 and potentially a banning order, prohibiting the landlord from renting out the property altogether.